hfp/xconfigure/elpa/README.md

-# Configure Wrapper Scripts for ELPA
+# Eigenvalue SoLvers for Petaflop-Applications (ELPA)
 Download and unpack ELPA, and make the configure wrapper scripts available in ELPA's root folder.

 ```